-The main focus during Kide activities is to develop science process skills (inquiry) across the curriculum.
-But still, through our story-based lessons, there are many opportunities to enhance your English Arts curriculum.
+The main focus during Kide activities is to develop science process skills (inquiry) across many areas of learning.
+But still, through our story-based lessons, there are lots of opportunities to enhance your English Arts curriculum.
 See how we align on the next few pages